f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 rSeries Optics SKU's
 ---------------------

-Even though some of the SKU's below have VELOS in the description, of VEL in the actual SKU, they are interoperable with rSeries.
+Even though some of the SKU's below have VELOS in the description, or **VEL** in the actual SKU, they are interoperable with rSeries.

 **Note: 100G BiDi is planned (please contact product management to discuss your requirements, as there are different standards available in the market)**